 So why does this matter?
 Well, if you want to lose or maintain a healthy weight, understanding your metabolic rate is key.

 A higher metabolic rate means your body burns more calories even when you're at rest.
 This can be great news if you want to lose or maintain a healthy weight.
-Increasing your metabolism through exercise and other healthy habits can boost your calorie-burning potential and energize you throughout the day.
+Increasing your metabolism through exercise, specifically LIFTING WEIGHT- especially for women out there, and other healthy habits like walking, resting, meditating etc, can boost your calorie-burning potential and energize you throughout the day.

 In contrast, a low metabolic rate means your body burns fewer calories, making losing or maintaining a healthy weight harder.
-Strength training, appropriate sleep, and a protein-rich diet can boost your metabolism organically.
+While strength training, appropriate sleep, and a protein-rich diet can boost your metabolism organically, not managing stress, not honouring sleep, avoiding rest and neglecting healthy habits around movement and food can completely hinder your metabolic health.

 So, whether you're trying to lose weight or improve your health, metabolic rate, and calorie intake are crucial.
 And remember, small changes can add up over time.